vishnudas-bluefox/material_charts/README.md

-Here is the **complete README** with the **Bar Chart** added while retaining all the styling, usage, and feature information you provided.

----

 # Material Charts

 A comprehensive Flutter package offering a collection of customizable, animated charts with Material Design aesthetics.
 Perfect for data visualization in modern Flutter applications.